 - The European Green Deal will increase the number of green projects that need finance.
 This ambitious deal includes a target to reach net zero emissions of greenhouse gases by 2050.

 - Demand from investors is soaring.
 They, too, want to increase their environmental and social impact.
 According to Climate Bonds Initiative investors with USD 45 trillion of assets under management have made public commitment to climate and responsible investment.
+Despite the low yield environment, the recently green bond issued by Germany was oversubscribed five times.

 How Triodos IM invests in green and social bonds